Updated: Dec 22, 2022

-When drunk, intoxicated, or under the influence of drugs, never drive.
+Never drive when drunk, intoxicated, or under the influence of drugs.

 Stick to the prescribed speed restrictions, especially in pedestrian-heavy areas.

-In school zones and communities where children may be present or playing in the street, slow down.
+Slow down in school zones and communities where children may be present or playing in the street.

 When driving in reverse, be extra cautious because pedestrians may be present.

-Here's What You Should Do If You Get Into An Accident:
+What You Should Do If You Get Into A Pedestrian Accident?

 You may not know what to do next to protect your legal rights if you've never been in an accident before.
 Unfortunately, making errors can compromise your capacity to obtain total compensation for your losses.